Odawg56/python-collatz/README.md

 **Note: There is no formal support for any OS other than Windows at this time, but you are welcome to try**

-# Functions of the app {#functions}
+# Functions of the app

-As discussed in [Explaination of the Conjecture](#explaination), any positive integer will come to equal one after the rule is applied.
+As discussed in [Explaination of the Conjecture](#explaination-of-the-conjecture), any positive integer will come to equal one after the rule is applied.
 The main loop of the app tests values in a specified range (default 1-200), and plots them using Python Turtle.
 This is achieved by applying the rule to the current number, and turning a set amount left or right based on if the result is even or odd.
 The turtle will then move forward and repeat this process until reaching 1.
 Once the 'strand' has reached 1, the turtle goes back to the starting position and draws the next value in a strand.

 ##Colour Calculation